angrysham/aks/README.md

 - **scripts** dir contains varios scripts

 **What Is Argo CD?**

 Argo CD is a declarative, GitOps continuous delivery tool for Kubernetes.
+Application definitions, configurations, and environments should be declarative and version controlled.
+Application deployment and lifecycle management should be automated, auditable, and easy to understand.

 ![](https://argoproj.github.io/argo-cd/assets/argocd-ui.gif)